Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-\textit{2.
-Benchmarking algorithms for the \rcm~model (unconstrained setting)}: Next, we benchmark our proposed and other competing approaches when there are no constraints on the feasible recommendation sets.
-Table~\ref{tab:optimizationalgortihmsummary} summarizes the list of algorithms that we consider in various product size regimes.
+We now fix the \rcm{} model and benchmark the computation times and quality of solutions produced by various algorithms described in Section~\ref{sec:alg-rec-set} on the Ta Feng and UCI datasets.
+To get problem instances of different sizes, we use the same process as above.
+The choice of which QUBO heuristics to use in parallel during the comparison steps of binary search approaches is made a priori, after performing an extensive comparative study on synthetic data (\appAddExp).
+Table~\ref{tab:optimizationalgortihmsummary} summarizes the list of algorithms (for both constrained and unconstrained settings) that we consider in various product size regimes.
 The regimes in which each algorithm can be tested is decided based on the run-time and memory requirements of the algorithm.
 The MIP formulations are solved using CPLEX version 12.9.0 while the others are based on Python 3.7.4/Numpy 1.17, with some custom C++ code for the QUBO heuristics.
-We rely on two measures: (a) the fraction of times the algorithm generates a suboptimal solution, and (b) median optimality gap over all Monte Carlo runs.
-Utilizing structural properties improves solution quality and leads to faster computations because number of products to optimize over in subsequent \textsc{Compare-Step}s keeps decreasing.
-Thus, we use \binsearcheff{} instead of \binsearch{} for this experiment.
+We report two measures: (a) the fraction of times an algorithm generates a suboptimal solution, and (b) the median optimality gap over all Monte Carlo runs.
+The following two sub-experiments illustrate how scalable \noisybinsearcheff{} is compared to others for the Ta Feng dataset (similar trends are observed for the UCI dataset, see \appAddExp): \begin{enumerate} \item Benchmarking algorithms for the \rcm~model (unconstrained setting), and \item Benchmarking algorithms for the \rcm~model (constrained setting). \end{enumerate}